martabarriendosf/test-project/README.md

 ).
 Finally, within the job, we define two steps that implement two actions developed by AWS for GitHub Actions.

-1. **AWS Credentials Configuration**: Uses the [`aws-actions/configure-aws-credentials`](https://github.com/marketplace/actions/configure-aws-credentials-action-for-github-actions) action, that configures your AWS credentials and region environment variables to enable secure connectivity between your GitHub workflows and yor AWS account.
+1. **AWS Credentials Configuration**: Uses the [`aws-actions/configure-aws-credentials`](https://github.com/marketplace/actions/configure-aws-credentials-action-for-github-actions) action, that configures your AWS credentials and region environment variables to enable secure connectivity between your GitHub workflows and your AWS account.
 2. **CodeBuild Execution**: Uses the [`aws-actions/aws-codebuild-run-build`](https://github.com/aws-actions/aws-codebuild-run-build) action to build and run a CodeBuild project (that executes Terraform), collect the build logs and print them, specifying an inline buildspec definition with the required commands to deploy the Terraform project.

 ## Project Architecture